 CP/CPPS is notorious for being the most difficult type of prostatitis to live with.
 Its impact on quality of life is comparable to that of myocardial infarction, angina, and Crohn’s disease.
 (3) CP/CPPS is a syndrome with a wide array of physical and psychological symptoms including pelvic pain, straining during urination, frequent urination, painful ejaculation, erectile dysfunction, and infertility.
 It is also linked to several comorbid disorders, including irritable bowel syndrome, depression, and anxiety.
 CP/CPPS currently affects 10 to 15 percent of men and significantly reduces quality of life.
 (4) Due to its complex nature, CP/CPPS is difficult to treat and often doesn’t respond to conventional medical interventions.

-How the seminal microbiome can affect the prostate.
+Find out how the seminal microbiome can affect the prostate.

 The conventional approach to prostatitis is focused on “symptom management” and does little to address the underlying causes of prostatitis.
 To make matters worse, many of the pharmaceutical drugs prescribed for prostatitis are associated with serious adverse effects.
 Men with prostatitis often endure repeated rounds of fluoroquinolone antibiotics, which are known to cause microbiome disruption, irregular heartbeat, nerve damage, and ruptured tendons.
 Another common class of drugs prescribed for prostatitis, 5-alpha reductase inhibitors, is associated with a devastating condition called “post-finasteride syndrome,” named after the 5-alpha reductase drug finasteride.
 Post-finasteride syndrome causes adverse effects that may persist for years after stopping the drug, including low libido, erectile dysfunction, depression, suicidal ideation, anxiety, panic attacks, penile shrinkage, gynecomastia, muscle atrophy, cognitive impairment, insomnia, severely dry skin, and tinnitus.
 (5, 6) Clearly, the conventional medical approach to prostatitis leaves much to be desired.